 Plan Ahead for Disneyland at Christmas

-Disneyland gets its biggest winter crowds over Thanksgiving1 weekend and from Christmas Eve through New Year's Day.
+Disneyland gets its biggest winter crowds over Thanksgiving weekend (fourth Thursday of November) and from December 24 through January 1.
 These tips will help you cope with those crowds and make the most of your visit.

-In the past, it was less crowded from December 1 through Christmas Eve, but that's changing.
-On a Sunday a week before Christmas, Disneyland will be as crowded as it is on a mid-August weekend, but on a Friday afternoon in early December, it was full but not packed.
-Check the crowd predictor calendar at isitpacked.com to see what they think this year's crowds will be like.
+Disneyland was once less crowded from December 1 through Christmas Eve, but that's changing.
+On a Sunday a week before Christmas, expect it to be as crowded as it is on a mid-August weekend.
+On a Friday afternoon in early December, it may be full but not packed.
+To see what the experts think this year's crowds will be like, check the crowd predictor calendar at isitpacked.com.

-No matter how big they are, the crowds are manageable if you plan ahead.
+No matter how big the crowds are, they are manageable if you plan ahead.
 These are some things to do:

 - Learn how to use Ridemax to avoid standing in line.
 While researching this article, it saved two hours in line, just at Space Mountain and Indiana Jones Adventure.